Banking Options for Expats in Vancouver and Canada

-Banking in Canada is much the same as it is in the U.S., and probably not very different from Europe either.
+Banking System in Canada is much the same as it is in the U.S., and probably not very different from Europe either.
 The ATM network used, however, is different.
 In Canada, the Interac network is used for ATMs and debit purchases, but the global Plus and Cirrus systems are available for you to withdraw your cash from a different network.
-Canada supports the global networks, so you can use your debit card to withdraw cash from a bank ATM (you will need to input your PIN).
-Most debit cards can be processed as either debit or credit (both come directly out of your primary checking account), if they bear the VISA or MC logo, thus you can also use your debit card in Canada at point of purchase, but it will be processed as a credit transaction (you will not need to input your PIN).
+Canada supports global networks, so you can use your debit card to withdraw cash from a bank ATM (you will need to input your PIN).
+Most debit cards can be processed as either debit or credit (both come directly out of your primary checking account), if they bear the VISA or MC logo, thus you can also use your debit card in Canada at the point of purchase, but it will be processed as a credit transaction (you will not need to input your PIN).

 Credit cards are universal and can be used anywhere in the world, but understand you may be charged additional fees to use your credit (and debit) cards overseas.